cohenta2/RTS/README.md

 ## CI/CD Pipelines

-This project currently only contains a front-end deployment Pipeline through Amplify, but I would use sam pipelines with GitHub actions to deploy
+This project currently only contains a front-end deployment Pipeline through Amplify, but I would use sam pipelines with GitHub actions to deploy the AWS resources